justaszie/IMDB-Tableau/README.md

   3. [Ratings Dashboard](https://public.tableau.com/views/IMDBTop250_16980672361840/Ratings?:language=en-US&:display_count=n&:origin=viz_share_link).
 It contains insights into what drives the IMDB user ratings.
   4. [Evolution Dashboard](https://public.tableau.com/views/IMDBTop250-Evolution/EvolutionoverTime?:language=en-US&:display_count=n&:origin=viz_share_link).
 It presents insights into how the movie industry has evolved from 1996 (the chart's first year) to 2021.

-## 3. Data Preparation
+## 3. Preparing the Data

 **TODO: Mention somewhere what the data is about on a high level (movies with rankings)** **TODO: Maybe add links to 2 sources here?
 Since we will refer to them in the final dataset description (original source) **

 I went through the following steps to get the raw data ready for analysis in Tableau:
-1. Download a dataset of the IMDB Top 250 movies from 1996 to 2021 from Kaggle
+1. Downloaded a dataset of the IMDB Top 250 movies from 1996 to 2021 [from Kaggle](https://www.kaggle.com/datasets/mustafacicek/imdb-top-250-lists-1996-2020)
-2. Write a Python script to download additional details about those movies from The Movie Database (TMDB) API.
+2. Wrote a Python script to download additional details about those movies from The Movie Database (TMDB) [API](https://developer.themoviedb.org/reference/intro/getting-started).
-3. Merge the datasets and perform some cleanup
+3. Merged the datasets and perform some cleanup
-4. Transform the data into Fact and Dimensions using a Star-like model.
+4. Transformed the data into Fact and Dimensions using SQL, based on a Star-like model.
-5. Download the transformed data as multiple .csv files to be joined using Tableau data modeling features.
+5. Downloaded the transformed data as multiple .csv files to be joined using Tableau data modeling features.

 In this section, you can access the final dataset used in Tableau, the raw source data, and the details of the cleanup and transformation, including the code that was run.

 ### 3.1 Final Dataset

 All the data used for the analysis is available in the [Data folder](Data/Final/).
 It is a set of 10 .csv files:
-1. Main data about movies that loosely follows the Star model:
+1. Main data about movies that loosely follows the Star model (technically, it doesn't comply with Star schema but it follows the overall fact-dimensions split):
-  1. One Movie fact table with the main details about a movie
+    1. One Movie fact table with the main attributes
-  2. 7 dimension tables with additional data about movies, including their position in the Top 250 ranking over the years.
+    1. 7 dimension tables with additional data about movies, including their position in the Top 250 ranking over the years.
 2. Helper table that maps the language codes to respective names
-3. Separate table that provides more details about the position of a movie in the rankings.
+3. Separate table that provides more details about the position of movies in the rankings.

 See below for more details about these files.